The-Agora-Project/.github/README.md

 # GitHub Profile
-This is the README profile for this organization.
+The repository for the organization profile readme.